 Compaction isn't due to just foot traffic and the everyday use of machinery alone, it also occurs as a result of nature itself.
 Over a short period of time, the soil combines with water, which causes it to tightly fit together.
 In addition, without good aeration penetration into the soil below the black layer, the roots will not have the oxygen molecules to attach that are necessary in order for them to absorb moisture and healthy nutrients.
 If roots do not have oxygen, detrimental microbial activity will occur.

-The Air2G2 uses three probes to perform Soil C.P.R. as it laterally injects pressurized air up to 12-inches beneath the surface of the soil, to fracture the compacted layers..
-The increased porosity of the soil enables the roots to grow deeper, reaching the latent nutrients, which may decrease the amount of fertilizer necessary for healthy turf.
+The Air2G2 324 uses three probes to perform Soil CPR.
+By laterally injecting pressurized air up to 12-inches beneath the surface of the soil, in a diameter of up to 9 feet, the Air2G2 324 fractures compacted layers formed by daily wear and tear, enables airflow without surface disruption or without causing root damage.
+The increased porosity of the soil enables the roots to grow deeper and reach the latent nutrients, which may decrease the amount of fertilizer necessary for healthy turf.
 The increased positive microbial activity in the soil also alleviates bacteria and fungus in the root zone.
-Increased root depth and health enhances heat and drought stress tolerance.
+Increased root depth enhances heat and drought stress tolerance.
 Therefore, the amount of water used to irrigate the turf may also be reduced.

-Although this process may allow turf managers to decrease their budget concerning fertilizer, fungicide, and irrigation, the most innovative aspect of the Air2G2 is the little to no surface disruption.
+Although this process may allow turf managers to decrease their budget concerning fertilizer, fungicide and irrigation, the most innovative aspect of Air2G2 technology is it causes little to no surface disruption or root damage.
 Once the operator has completed aerifying the turf, it is immediately ready for play.
-This is the biggest financial benefit of using the Air2G2, as facilities need not close or reschedule use of athletic fields or golf courses.
+This is the biggest financial benefit of using the Air2G2 324, as facilities need not close or reschedule use of athletic fields or golf courses.
 You truly can aerify today and play today.